Ibrahimjr74/GTSTv7-Ethical-Hacking-course/.obsidian/Day1_info.md.md

 ## Google Dorking(Google Hacking)

-- It is not hackinggoogle but using google operators to efectively search result anf informations, identify vulnerablities in websites
+- It is not hacking google but using google operators to effectively search result and informations, identify vulnerabilities in websites